 E-signatures save your tax practice time and give your clients an efficient way to sign documents like tax returns from any device.
 While there are numerous standalone e-signature apps and software, relying on such apps can quickly become inconvenient for your practice.

 Using multiple apps will be not only frustrating to your clients but also be resource-intensive for you.
-To ensure a smooth workflow in your practice management, you should opt for an all-in-one solution that enables you to manage everything from client onboarding to document requests and signing.
+To ensure a smooth accounting workflow in your practice management, you should opt for an all-in-one solution that enables you to manage everything from client onboarding to document requests and signing.
 This is where reliable tax practice management software like TaxDome comes in.

 Get Started With TaxDome

 Electronic signatures have significantly changed how tax firms authenticate tax returns and other critical client documents.
-You and your clients can now sign documents with ease using the in-built e-signature feature inside the TaxDome portal.
+You and your clients can now sign documents with ease using the in-built e-signature feature inside the TaxDome tax client portal.